- New Port Richey

-The problem with the "waiver review hearing" is that it requires you to stipulate to the administrative suspension.
-That administrative suspension will stay on your driving record for the next 75 years, even if you ultimately avoid a DUI conviction in court.
+The problem with the "waiver review hearing" is that it requires you to basically agree that the administrative suspension will remain on your driving record for the next 75 years, even if you ultimately avoid a DUI conviction in court.

 At the Sammis Law Firm, our attorneys take a different approach.
 We always recommend demanding the formal review hearing to contest the administrative suspension.
 If your driver's license was valid at the time of the arrest, then you are automatically entitled to a 42-day temporary permit while the formal review hearing is pending.

 Read our DUI case results to learn more about how we get the administrative suspension invalidated.

 Demanding the formal review hearing is the only way to get the suspension off of your driving record.
 At the formal review hearing, your attorney has the opportunity to question all of the witnesses under oath.

 So even if you don't get it suspension invalidated, your attorney can gather valuable information that can be used to fight the criminal case during pre-trial motion hearings or at trial.

 Attorneys for DUI in New Port Richey, FL

 Contact the attorneys at the Sammis Law Firm to discuss the best way to fight your DUI charge.
 Whether you took the breath test, blood test, urine test, or refused to submit to a chemical test, we can help you fight the case.